 You can make kitchari in many ways – in a slow over overnight, in a rice cooker, using a pressure cooker, in a thermos too indeed, in a normal manner on the stove top in a saucepan.
 You can even steam it.

+Yes, Kitchari can be made by steaming.
 Reading Vasant Lad’s book on Ayurveda for Self Healing this morning, I thought I might make some kitchari as we are eating very lightly for a week.
+The results are amazing – buttery and divine.

 You can browse all of our Kitchari recipes here, and our Rice recipes.
 Explore our Ayurvedic recipes.
 Our Indian recipes are here and our Indian Essentials here.
 Or take some time to explore our Mid Autumn recipes.